Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: Abstract

 \section{Abstract}

-Designing programming languages that enable intuitive and safe manipulation of data structures is a critical research challenge.
-Conventional destructive memory operations using pointers are complex and prone to errors.
-Existing type systems, such as affine types and shape types, address this problem towards safe manipulation of heaps and pointers, but design of high-level declarative languages that allow us to manipulate complex pointer data structures at a higher level of abstraction is largely an open problem.
-The $\lambda_{GT}$ language, a purely functional programming language that treats hypergraphs (hereafter referred to as graphs) as primary data structures, addresses some of these challenges.
-By abstracting data with shared references and cycles as graphs, it enables declarative operations through pattern matching and leverages its type system to guarantee safety of these operations.
-Nevertheless, the previously proposed type system of $\lambda_{GT}$ leaves two significant open challenges.
-First, the type system does not support \emph{incomplete graphs}, that is, graphs in which some elements are missing from the graphs of user-defined types.
-Second, the type system relies on dynamic type checking during pattern matching.
-This study addresses these two challenges by incorporating linear implication into the $\lambda_{GT}$ type system, while introducing new constraints to ensure its soundness.
+Designing programming languages that support intuitive and safe manipulation of complex data structures remains a fundamental research challenge.
+The $\lambda_{GT}$ language addresses this challenge by treating hypergraphs (hereafter simply referred to as graphs) as first-class data structures in a purely functional setting.
+By representing data as graphs, $\lambda_{GT}$ naturally captures sharing and cyclic structures.
+Moreover, the language provides declarative graph manipulation through pattern matching, and its type system is designed to guarantee the safety of such operations.
+Nevertheless, the previously proposed type system of $\lambda_{GT}$ still suffers from two fundamental limitations.
+The first limitation is the lack of support for \emph{incomplete graphs}, that is, graphs in which some components are missing from the graphs of user-defined types.
+Such incomplete graphs arise naturally in practice, in particular as intermediate graphs during pattern matching.
+The second limitation is the reliance on dynamic type checking during pattern matching.
+Naively eliminating dynamic checks leads to unsoundness, leaving fully static type checking as an open problem.
+This paper addresses both limitations.
+To overcome the first limitation, we extend the type system of $\lambda_{GT}$ with \emph{linear implication types}, which enable the typing of incomplete graphs.
+To address the second limitation, we introduce additional constraints on both case patterns and types to eliminate the need for dynamic type checking while preserving soundness.